JasonPhone/vrtr/notes/notes.md

 api instance, physical device and queue family, logical device and queue. swapchain, images, command pool and buffer, sync structures. descriptor layout, descriptorset and descriptor pool.

-## Engine::init()

-Init all structures and data.

-Engine is a thread-unsafe singleton, it's checked here.
-SDL window is created, with window flags herd-coded here.

-Engine::initVulkan():
-build the Vulkan API instance, debug messenger.
-Create the native window surface with Vulkan API.
-This is for platform abstraction.
-Select GPU by hard-coded features, extensions and properties.
-We do no per-GPU check.
-Create logical device, get graphics queue family and corresponding queue.
-Create engine-wise vma memory allocator.
-Create query pool for render profiling.
-Remember to update the destroy queue.

-Engine::initSwapchain():
-Create swapchain.
-Create images, we render contents to these images then copy them to swapchain.
-`m_color_image` for final color from graphics pipeline or compute shader;
-`m_depth_image` for scene depth.

-Engine::initCommands(): Two kinds of command pool and command buffer.
-Per-frame command pool and buffer are in each frame data structure, for drawing.
-Immediate command pool and buffer are engine members, used for one-time commands like data upload.

-Engine::initSyncStructures():
-Per-frame fence and semaphore, for rendering sync.
-Necessary for double-buffering.
-Immediate command fence, for uploading sync.

-Engine::initDescriptors():
-Descriptor is used to describe data io for shaders.
-Des layout describe types of data going to bind with pipeline.
-Des set is allocated from des pool by the description of des layout, holding the actual buffer or image.
-We have a custom descriptorset allocator with a naive pool management.
-Per-frame allocator is for texture and gpu scene data, in graphics pipeline.
-Global allocator is currently for custom `m_color_image`, in compute pipeline.

-Engine::initPipelines():
-Compute pipeline layout = descriptorset layout + push constants range.
-Compute pipeline has one shader stage only, its module is where to attach the shader module.
-Compute pipeline = shader stage + pipeline layout.
-Graphics pipeline layout needs the same.
-There are many other config for graphics pipeline creation.
-We have a builder for this.

-Engine::initImGui():
-Not sure about the whole creation since it's behind current ImGui version.
-Further exploration needed.

-Engine::initDefaultData():
-Example of data loading, binding and uploading to GPU.
-Image and sampler.
-Mesh, material and texture from GlTF.

-## Engine::run()

-Event handling, overall configure, UI updating and pipeline draw.

-Should this be a delta-time based tick?

-## Engine::draw()

-Called by Engine::run().

-## Engine::cleanup()

-## Extern lib

-SDL, ImGui

-## Vulkan

-## Custom data